-Dentures and partial dentures treatment should done by a dentist with top levels of skill, and professionalism, like Sedona dentist Roy Daniels.
-Dr. Daniels strives for a relaxing, comfortable environment and he treats his patients with a gentle care that is personalized to each individual.
+Dentures and partial dentures treatment should done by a dentist with top levels of skill, and professionalism, like Sedona dentist Chris Marsh.
+Dr. Marsh strives for a relaxing, comfortable environment and he treats his patients with a gentle care that is personalized to each individual.
 It is easy to forget that he also uses cutting edge technology and the latest in prosthetic tooth replacement procedures.
 His 35 years of experience in dentistry and it is easy to see why he is a leader in the dental field.

 For those of you who are helping a relative or friend search for false teeth or if you are a first time denture wearer, please view our Denture Questions & Answers.